 - Individuals diagnosed with mesothelioma have an average life expectancy of 12 to 22 months.

 - Typical asbestos disease patients are men 65 years and older who have worked in the military or blue-collar jobs.

-- The average age of females diagnosed with mesothelioma is 71 years.
+- Mortality data reveals the average age of females diagnosed with the disease is 71 years.

 - The average age of males diagnosed with mesothelioma is 75 years.